A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Calculations for classifying spaces of -groupoids

 For the remainder of this paper, we will outline the interesting special cases of such explicit combinatorial computations for the case in which $\Bc$ is the classifying space, $B_\A$, of a homotopy finite crossed complex, $\A$.
-We apply the tools of the homotopy theory of crossed complexes, developed for instance in \cite{brown_higgins_sivera,tonks:JPAA:2003}, and show that their use yields explicit formulae for $\FQp{\Bc}{s}$ and $\tFQd{\Bc}$, and, as a consequence, for $\tFQmor{\Bc}$, as well.

-A particularly simple case is when $\A$ is a finite crossed complex, with a unique $0$-cell.
-The formulae we will obtain for $\FQp{\Bc}{s}\colon \cob{n} \to \Vect_\C$, in this case, extend those of our previous paper, \cite{Martins_Porter}, (which only dealt with the case of closed manifolds), in the particular case of a trivial homology class.
+We apply the tools of the homotopy theory of crossed complexes, developed in \cite{brown_higgins_classifying,brown_higgins_sivera,tonks:JPAA:2003}, and show that their use yields explicit formulae for $\FQp{B_\A}{s}$ and $\tFQd{B_\A}$, and hence for $\tFQmor{B_\A}$.
+The formulae we will obtain for $\FQp{B_\A}{s}\colon \cob{n} \to \Vect$ extend those of our previous paper, \cite{Martins_Porter}, which only dealt with the case of closed manifolds.